 Throughout the year, you engage in didactic courses, journal club discussions, research-based compositions, outpatient medicine, hospital-based medicine and surgical practices.

-The physician assistant fellow in otolaryngology:
+As a physician assistant (PA) fellow in otolaryngology, you:

-- Performs minor office procedures
+- Perform minor office procedures

-See accreditation information for Mayo Clinic College of Medicine.
+See accreditation information for Mayo Clinic College of Medicine and Science.

 Mayo Clinic has two campuses in Arizona.
-On the Mayo Clinic campus in Phoenix is the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
-It has been recognized several times by Phoenix magazine as the "Best Hospital in Phoenix."
+The Phoenix campus includes the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
+It has been recognized several times by Phoenix magazine as the Best Hospital in Phoenix.